When I first started dating, several previously dormant characteristics were dragged (resentfully, very resentfully) to the surface:

-Montana’s winter lasts nine months round-trip: a fact heard in passing and then quickly proven.
+Montana’s winter lasts nine months round-trip: A fact heard in passing and then quickly proven.
 Snow came and snow never left.
 My patch of grass and solitude buried beneath thick layers of white linen, there seemed no place left to store the time and, as Mt.
-Jumbo’s precipice slowly disappeared beneath a veil of cold fog, no hope left for my immaculate escape.
+Jumbo’s precipice slowly disappeared beneath a veil of cold fog, no hope left for my romantic escape.
 I unpacked my bindle, burrowed my head into the carpet, and cried.
-My Czech drinking bird dipped its head, lifted it, dipped, and stayed.
+My Czech drinking bird dipped its head, lifted it, dipped, and then stayed.

 And then there was Monte.

-He stood on my lap in the back of my father’s truck and watched our little town go by: burger shack, smoothie shack, three casinos, Carpet World.
+He stood on my lap in the back of my father’s truck and watched our little town go by: Burger shack, smoothie shack, three casinos, Carpet World.
 He had lived his days thus far deep in the ice forest of Seeley Lake, and with only his brothers’ slobbery faces to serve as a view, he seemed resolved to spend the rest of his life exploring everywhere else: “What’s that?
 Who’s over there?
 How does this work?!”

 He liked to smell every piece of every room.
 He liked hugs.
 He liked his Christmas sweater.
 He would watch you as you held him, wide-eyed, fascinated by your strength and the size of your nose.
-He was very affectionate, and always, always in a good mood.
+He was very affectionate, and always in a good mood.
 He would trip over himself on his way down the stairs, but never grew cynical - I think he always held out hope that one day he could be graceful.

 He became the recipient of my intense attention (in part because his bowel movements were of particular interest to my mother who didn’t like to have her pristine vacuum carpet lines destroyed).
-Chatty mid-day walks were part of our ritual, so were nighttime confession sessions.
-I learned to over-explain to make up for the language barrier and quickly figured out that physical gestures like scratches and belly rubs can often communicate more than any well-spelled thought.
+Chatty mid-day walks were part of our ritual, so were nighttime confessions.
+I learned to over-explain to make up for the language barrier and quickly figured out that physical gestures like scratches and belly rubs can communicate more than any well-spelled thought.

 I also learned that the head-butt is, in fact, a great tool for communicating frustration.

 He was never ready to go home.
 It was too small, too warm, its corners too round.
 His instinctual draw to Nature was untethered by his domestication, and the wide openness of the world called to him with great conviction.
 We were the same in this way.
-We’d watch, wistfully, as Nature’s free tendrils grew, twisted, unadulterated by imaginary barriers and red tape, uncontrolled by the judgement of others.
+We’d watch, wistfully, as Nature’s free tendrils grew twisted, unadulterated by imaginary barriers and red tape, uncontrolled by the judgement of others.
 We watched and we longed.

 Ten years on, my mother, Monte, and I were living in a two-bedroom apartment in Dallas, Texas - a far cry from the primal Mountain State we once knew.
 Our river had become a shared yard with instructions posted on poop-bag stations.
-Monte must have been disappointed, but he hadn’t hardened in any way: if you winked at him, he’d wink back.
+Monte must have been disappointed, but he hadn’t hardened in any way: If you winked at him, he’d wink back.

 The decision to move to New York City for college was made quickly, and not long after, the all too familiar cardboard box stacks reappeared, sprawling across the living room until any semblance of comfort was squashed.
 My mother decided to make the same move - she never much took to Texan gruffness - and so the boxes spread further into the kitchen and the bedrooms.
 Soon, the stacks would brush the ceiling.